gveran22/MetaIBS/scripts/analysis-individual/Zhu-2019/README.md

 ## Download samples

 The raw fastq files are accessible on the SRA or ENA with the PRJNA566284 accession number.
 To download samples, you can either:
-- from your terminal, go into the [download-Zhu-samples](download-Zhu-samples/) directory and execute the [download_fastq_zhu.sh](download-Zhu-samples/download_fastq_zhu.sh) file;
+- from your terminal, go into the [data_empty/analysis-individual/Zhu-2019/raw_fastq/](data_empty/analysis-individual/Zhu-2019/raw_fastq/) directory and follow the instructions of the `README.md` file to download samples from the ENA;
-- download directly the fastq files we have deposited on Zenodo (ADD LINK)
+- obtain directly the fastq files from the `data/` folder we have deposited in the on Zenodo (ADD LINK)

 ## Preprocess fastq files into ASV and taxonomic tables